Update statusNovember 2025

 ProCall 8 Enterprise

-In terms of media streams, SIP softphone calls differ significantly from audio and video chats between ProCall Enterprise clients.
+In terms of media streams, SIP softphone calls differ significantly from audio and video chats between ProCall Desktop for Windows.

 In an audio/video chat, the exchange of SRTP packets takes place directly between the clients.